tgstation/tgstation/tgui-next/README.md

   hot module replacement and logging facilities in all running instances of tgui.
 In short, this means that you will instantly see changes in the game as you code it.
 Very useful, highly recommended.
+  In order to use, you should start the game server first, connect to it so dreamseeker is open, then start the dev server.
+You'll know if it's hooked correctly if data gets dumped to the log when tgui windows are opened.
 - `bin/tgui --dev --reload` - reload byond cache once.
 - `bin/tgui --dev --debug` - run server with debug logging enabled.
 - `bin/tgui --dev --no-hot` - disable hot module replacement (helps when